 All students must meet Satisfactory Academic Progress (SAP) requirements at all times in order to receive and retain financial aid.
 HCHC reserves all rights to review and/or modify its financial aid programs.
 All programs are subject to change due to revisions in federal or state government or institutional policies.
 It is the student’s responsibility to be aware of all filing deadlines for financial aid and to notify the Office of Financial Aid of any changes in enrollment, housing status, and dependency.
 Students should be aware that in the event of an over award (a situation that occurs when the amount of aid exceeds the student’s financial need or cost of attendance), federal regulations require that the aid be reduced to within the student’s established educational cost of attendance.

 Federal loans may be accepted or rejected by signing the Estimated Financial Aid Award letter.
 All loans must be repaid in accordance with the repayment terms associated with the loan.
-If a student wishes to borrow less than the offered amount, they can reduce their loan awards by contacting the Office of Financial Aid.
+If a student wishes to borrow less than the offered amount, he or she can reduce the loan award by contacting the Office of Financial Aid.

 Loans that are accepted will not be processed for disbursement until all required paperwork is completed and submitted.
 If the student is a first-time borrower of the Direct Stafford subsidized and/or unsubsidized loans, he or she is required to complete Entrance Counseling and a Master Promissory Note.
 If a first-time borrower of a Parent/Graduate PLUS loan, a PLUS Master Promissory Note is required.
 There is also an annual credit check.
 All of these processes must be completed at studentloans.gov.
-If a PLUS applicant has been denied a PLUS loan, s/he could obtain an endorser or s/he may choose to document to the satisfaction of the U.S. Department of Education that there are extenuating circumstances related to his/her adverse credit history.
-Once either of these courses of action have been completed, the PLUS applicant is also required to complete PLUS Credit Counseling on studentloans.gov.
+If a PLUS applicant has been denied a PLUS loan, he or she could obtain an endorser or may choose to document to the satisfaction of the U.S. Department of Education that there are extenuating circumstances related to his or her adverse credit history.
+Once either of these courses of action has been completed, the PLUS applicant is also required to complete PLUS Credit Counseling on studentloans.gov.

-Maximum Time Limit—Subsidized Usage Limit Applies (SULA): Limits a first-time borrower’s eligibility for Direct Subsidized Loans to a period not to exceed 150 percent of the length of the borrower’s educational program.
-Under certain conditions, the provision also causes first-time borrowers who have exceeded the 150 percent limit to lose the interest subsidy on their Direct Subsidized Loans.
+Maximum Time Limit—Subsidized Usage Limit Applies (SULA): Limits a first-time borrower’s eligibility for Direct Subsidized Loans to a period not to exceed 150% of the length of the borrower’s educational program.
+Under certain conditions, the provision also causes first-time borrowers who have exceeded the 150% limit to lose the interest subsidy on their Direct Subsidized Loans.

 Student Financial Aid Records